-- site network, including partnership of multi-site complex that are adjacent to each other as well as sistership of sites that are used as different life cycle habitats by waterbirds; - 18.
-ALSO ENCOURAGES Contracting Parties and other governments in the EAAF to support future flyway Conservation Status Reports; - 19.
-INVITES Contracting Parties and other governments in the EAAF to support the EAAFP and the implementation of its Strategic Plan through volunteering funding, personnel, data and information, technology and equipment, and other in-kind resources; - 20.
-ALSO INVITES Contracting Parties and other governments in the EAAF to join the Youth Task Force; and INVITES global universities and institutes that are relevant to migratory bird flyway science and technology to join the EAAFP Flyway University Alliance and promote joint scientific research, shared education and training for youth, and networking of field observatories and laboratories; - 21.
-REQUESTS the Secretariat to review the implementation of Resolution X.22 on Promoting international cooperation for the conservation of waterbird flyways to indicate the gaps and weaknesses in flyway conservation and make recommendations to improve implementation; - 22.
-CALLS ON the International Organization Partners of the Convention, other NGOs and private sectors to support Contracting Parties and other governments in EAAF in the process of development and implementation of National Actions; - 23.
-CALLS ON other international bodies and initiatives such as the Convention on Migratory Species, the African-Eurasian Migratory Waterbird Agreement, the North American Waterfowl Management Plan, the Western Hemisphere Migratory Species Initiative, and the Western Hemisphere Shorebird Reserve Network to share practices and experiences in enhancing national actions on flyway conservation; and - 24.
+- 19. INVITES Contracting Parties and other governments in the EAAF to join the Youth Task Force; and INVITES global universities and institutes that are relevant to migratory bird flyway science and technology to join the EAAFP Flyway University Alliance and promote joint scientific research, shared education and training for youth, and networking of field observatories and laboratories; - 21.
+REQUESTS the Secretariat to review the implementation of Resolution X.22 on Promoting- international cooperation for the conservation of waterbird flyways to indicate the gaps and- weaknesses in flyway conservation and make recommendations to improve implementation; - 2221.
+CALLS ON the International Organization Partners of the Convention, other NGOs and private sectors to support Contracting Parties and other governments in EAAF in the process of development and implementation of National Actions national plans and actions on flyway conservation and restoration; - 23.
+CALLS ON other 22.
+INVITES Contracting Parties engaged with international bodies and initiatives such as the Convention on Migratory Species, the African-Eurasian Migratory Waterbird Agreement, (AEWA), the North American Waterfowl Management Plan, the Western Hemisphere Migratory Species Initiative, and the Western Hemisphere Shorebird Reserve Network to share exchange best practices and experiences in enhancing national actions on to foster inclusive global flyway conservation; and efforts. - 24.
 CONFIRMS that the present Resolution extends the content of Resolution X.22 under a new situation after 17 years.